MB3hel/AUVControlBoard/docs/docs/devs/developing.md

 Install the `C/C++` and `CMake Tools` extensions, then open this folder in VSCode.
 Choose one of the configure presets on the bottom bar.
 Then, choose a build preset.
 Finally, click build.

 To debug, install the `Cortex-Debug` extension in VSCode.
-Copy `tools/debug/launch.json` to `.vscode`. *MAKE SURE TO BUILD DEBUG CONFIG BEFORE LAUNCHING DEBUG SESSION.
-IT WILL NOT BUILD AUTOMATICALLY.*
+A `launch.json` file is included which defines debug configurations both for firmware running on physical hardware and for the supported SimCB configurations.

+*Note: Launching a debug session from VSCode will not build the firmware.
+Make sure to build the "Debug" configuration before launching!*

 ## Development using the Simulator

+TODO: Some of this is outdated and some should be moved to simulation section!

 The [simulator](https://github.com/MB3hel/GodotAUVSim) can be very helpful for developing or debugging firmware.
 The simulator is capable of connecting to a real control board, thus the firmware can be tested in simulation.
 Note that the simulator also offers a simulated control board (simcb), but this is not what we want in this case.
 The simulated control board does not use a real control board / firmware.
 Testing with the simulator can also be done while the control board firmware is running with a debugger attached.